jon-brandy/hackthebox/Categories/Sherlocks/RogueOne/README.md

 ## Lessons Learned:
-- Using volatility3 to do memory forensics.
+- Using volatility3 to conduct memory forensics.

 ## SCENARIO: